-Banff Town exists purely as a gateway and comfort stop for exploring the Banff National Park.
+Banff Town exists as a tranquil gateway and comfort stop for exploring the Banff National Park.
 Sure, it has high quality restaurants, boutique shops and even a nightclub, and some people do come for those things, but for most people it’s the spectacularly mountainous scenery of the National Park which draws them.
-The best places to stay in Banff are arguably those with the best views of the park.
-But our Guru’s recommendations for the best places to stay in Banff take in a lot more considerations beside - like comfort and service etc., so it’s not all vast untended wilderness up here.
+Undoubtedly, whilst many of the best places to stay in Banff have stunning views of the park, our Guru’s recommendations for the best places to stay in Banff take in a lot more considerations beside - like comfort and service etc., so it’s not all vast untended wilderness up here.

 Banff is a bit of a wonderland for active folk.
-Its mountains and valleys range high and low, crafting a pretty dramatic course for skiers and mountain bikers, while the serene unsullied mountain lakes are ripe for boating, kayaking, canoeing etc..
+Its mountains and valleys range high and low, crafting a dramatic and thrilling course for skiers and mountain bikers, while the serene unsullied mountain lakes are ripe for boating, kayaking, canoeing etc..

 The dense forests are home to elk, wolves and bears, and in spring, the alpine meadows are lush with flowers.
-There’s even hot springs, which is actually the reason the whole park became a protected area.
-Discovered in 1883, during the hey-day in popularity of thermal bathing, it looked as if the whole area would be swamped by private businesses trying to ‘sell’ the new springs.
+There are even hot springs - they're the reason the whole park became a protected area.
+Discovered in 1883, during the hey-day in popularity of thermal bathing, it looked as if the whole region would be swamped by private businesses trying to ‘sell’ the new springs.
 But the government of the time stepped in and made the whole area a national park - Canada’s first and only the third in the world.